taskflow/taskflow/doc/cookbook/parallel_for.md

 ![](parallel_for2.png)

-## Construct the Graph Manually
+## Construct the Graph Explicitly

-You can manually construct a dependency graph that represents a parallel execution of a for loop using only the basic methods `silent_emplace` and `precede`.
+You can explicitly construct a dependency graph that represents a parallel execution of a for loop. using only the basic methods `silent_emplace` and `precede`.